joao-frohlich/cpython/Doc/library/pickle.rst

    .. versionchanged:: 3.8

       The default protocol is 4.

-   .. versionchanged:: 3.14

-      The default protocol is 5.

 The :mod:`pickle` module provides the following functions to make the pickling process more convenient: